lokile/LokileCrypt/README.md

 ## Overview
-This library provides a simple way to encrypt and decrypt data using the AES 256-bit encryption algorithm.
-The library store the secret key in the Android Keystore which makes it more difficult to extract from the device.
-This library also allows you to provide your secret key to encrypt/decrypt so that you can transfer/received the encrypted data to/from outside of the app.
+This library performs encryption and decryption using the AES 256-bit encryption algorithm.
+It uses [Android KeyStore System](https://developer.android.com/training/articles/keystore.html) to makes it more difficult to extract the secret key from the device.
+The library also allows you to provide your secret key to encrypt/decrypt so that you can transfer/received the encrypted data to/from outside of the app.

 ## Requirements
 - Android API 18 or higher